 Developers and admins should be able to gain a detailed view of the operational status of your devices by monitoring specific system performance metrics such as processor time, memory, and disk space consumed.
 This, in turn, will help them manage system resources efficiently, improving the business' overall performance.

 Manually monitoring numerous system performance metrics of a large number of network devices requires time and effort.
-To monitor system performance of the devices in your network without the aid of a tool, poses the following challenges.
+To monitor system performance of the devices in your network without the aid of a network performance monitoring tool, poses the following challenges.

 Every IT infrastructure component will have a set of metrics that needs to be monitored to guarantee its efficient operation.
 Identifying the performance metric respective to a device and applying this change to all the devices in the organization is very time consuming and tedious.
 Your admins are better off spending their time productively (on tasks like development and bug fixes) rather than applying performance monitors to devices.